Blendify/blender-manual/blender_docs/manual/rigging/armatures/structure.rst

 Editing Bones Relationships
 ---------------------------

-This is detailed in the :ref:`editing pages <armature-bone_chain_edit>`, but let us have a quick look at this important feature.
+This is expressed in detail in the :ref:`editing pages <armature-bone_chain_edit>`, but here is a quick look at this important feature.

 .. figure:: /images/RiggingEditingBoneCxtRelationsPanel.jpg
    :width: 250px